 What is the best makeup primer?

-Good makeup begins with good skin, but it also goes without saying that good makeup begins with a good face primer.
+Good makeup begins with good skin, but it also goes without saying that good makeup begins with the best primer makeups.
 The best primer for dry skin is one that is water-based and contains hyaluronic acid, vitamins B and C, and squalene.
 A water-based primer is lightweight and moisturising, providing the ideal basis for dry skin by concealing uneven patches and pores and ensuring that makeup stays in place all day.
 For sensitive and oily skin, the best makeup primer is a silicone-based primer.
 The silicone-based primer evens out the skin's surface and forms a barrier that prevents the skin from penetrating.

 What is a primer used for?